mozilla-services/heka-py/docs/source/getstarted.rst

 interaction with the Heka system.
 The client doesn't do very much, however;
 it just provides convenience methods for constructing messages of various types and then passes the messages along.
-Actual message delivery is handled by a :doc:`sender <api/senders>`.
-Without a properly configured sender, a HekaClient is useless.
+Actual message delivery is handled by a encoding a message object into a wireformat using :doc:`encoders:
+<api/encoders>` and then transported using :doc:`streams <api/streams>`.
+without a properly configured encoder and stream, a hekaclient is useless.

-The first question you're likely to ask when using heka-py, then, will probably be "How the heck do I get my hands on a properly configured client / sender pair?"
+The first question you're likely to ask when using heka-py, then, will probably be "How the heck do I get my hands on a properly configured client?"
 You could read the source and instantiate and configure these objects yourself, but for your convenience we've provided a :doc:`config` module that simplifies this process considerably.
 The config module provides utility functions that allow you pass in a declarative representation of the